Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Instead, Whitlock advises to “track what you’re really good at.
 If you’re a great video producer, but not as strong on social, focus on video.
 Your best content production is what’s going to matter in the long run, because that’s what your audience will intuit about what you’re best at, and they will follow.”

-“And don’t worry if your content doesn’t generate the results you want initially – at least by tracking you’re finding out what doesn’t work, learning about your audience, and can use this knowledge next time around,” ceo.digital‘s Steven Kent concludes.
+“And don’t worry if your content doesn’t generate the results you want initially – at least by tracking your most important metrics in your content marketing dashboard, you’re finding out what doesn’t work, learning about your audience, and can use this knowledge next time around,” ceo.digital‘s Steven Kent concludes.

 Get practical strategies that drive consistent growth